MEET THE AUTHOR

 To correct most of these procedural errors, students must become more familiar with the rules, properties, and theorems in mathematics.
 In other words, you've got to know the rules if you want to play the game!

 Think of the first time you learned to play Monopoly or Uno.
 Probably someone was there to teach you.
-Perhaps that person read the rules and How to Play that came in the box.
-Or maybe someone just said, "the best way to learn to play is to play," and then taught you the rules as you went along.
+Perhaps that person read the rules that came in the box.
+Or maybe someone just said, "The best way to learn to play is to play," and then taught you the rules as you went along.

 Well, learning algebra is a bit like that.
 You have to know what the rules, properties, theorems, and constraints are before you can "play" algebra.